 More on this and the trips to London in future blog posts.

-After a successful career in textiles and clothing spanning more than 3 decades, a series of fortunate events, led Will to begin offering garden maintenance services in and around Stamford.
+After a successful career in textiles and clothing spanning more than 3 decades, a series of fortunate events, led Will to begin offering gardening services in and around Stamford.
 The proceeds were to go towards the restoration of his historic railway signal box adjacent to Stamford Station.
-The occasional bit of weeding borders quickly turned into a full time occupation encompassing garden development, upkeep and care for an ever expanding customer base.
+The occasional bit of weeding quickly turned into a full time occupation encompassing garden development and care for an ever expanding customer base.

-Fully established over several years now the plans for the future include offering opportunities and training to the next generation of horticulturalists as well as an exciting garden restoration which will lead to community and commercial projects starting in 2022.
+Fully established over several years now the plans for the future include offering opportunities and training to the next generation of horticulturalists as well as an exciting garden restoration which will lead to community and commercial projects.

 Making your garden flourish is our core activity.
 We have built up a reputation for reliable, conscientious and creative work, keeping your garden looking beautiful throughout the gardening year.
 Specialist lawn care packages are available on request.